DOMjudge/domjudge/doc/manual/overview.rst

   The judgehost requires Linux cgroup support for memory and swap accounting.
-  Platforms that do not provide this support (some virtualization environments, for example WSL 1 / 2) will not work with the judgehost.
+  Platforms that do not provide this support (some virtualization environments, for example WSL 1 / 2) will not work with the judgehost. for example WSL 1) will not work with the judgehost.
+See our `wiki <https://github.com/DOMjudge/domjudge/wiki/Running-DOMjudge-in-WSL>`_ for information about DOMjudge and WSL.

 Copyright and licencing
 -----------------------